Human Tissue Work at Brunel

 "Any research that involves human participants, the collection or study of their data, and/or the use of their organs and/or tissue, that is carried out by Brunel University London staff, or students under the supervision of Brunel University London staff, requires research ethics approval."

-At Brunel University London we work to ensure that all work that falls under the Human Tissue Act 2004 is approved by the Human Tissue Authority (HTA) appointed Designated Individuals, and monitored through the Human Tissue Compliance Sub-Committee, which is a sub committee of the University Research Ethics Committee, to ensure compliance with the requirements of the Act.
+At Brunel University London we work to ensure that all work that falls under the Human Tissue Act 2004 is approved by the Human Tissue Authority (HTA) appointed Designated Individuals, this is monitored via reports sent to the University Research Ethics Committee to ensure compliance with the requirements of the Act.

 The HTA regulates organisations that remove, store and use human tissue for research, medical treatment, post-mortem examination, education and training, and display in public.
 They also give approval for organ and bone marrow donations from living people.